google/tensorstore/docs/index_space.rst

 .. note::

-   The alignment behavior supported by TensorStore is fully compatible with :py:obj:`NumPy broadcasting<numpy:numpy.doc.broadcasting>` but additionally is extended to support non-zero origins and labeled dimensions.
+   The alignment behavior supported by TensorStore is fully compatible with `NumPy broadcasting<numpy:basics.broadcasting>` but additionally is extended to support non-zero origins and labeled dimensions.